The Product Strategy-Metrics Sandwich: How to Align North Star Metrics and Key Results

 How Company-level Vision and NSM can connect to Product area-level Vision and NSMs

-But, independent of their level, Product Vision and NSMs serve an inspirational purpose in describing the future: not the future of how your product might look but the value created for and experienced by your audience.
-The focus on value unites these two, making them act as the qualitative AND quantitative side of this aspirational future.
-In other words, the North Star Metric is the Quantified Sibling of the Product Vision, which both sit within the Strategic Narrative Pattern as inputs for defining your Product Strategy.
+While these may be split for clarity, remember that product-level North Star Metrics are true drivers of the company North Star Metric.
+Independent of their level, Product Vision and North Star Metrics serve an inspirational purpose in describing the future: not the future of how your product might look (qualitative vision) but the value created for and experienced by your audience (quantitative vision).
+The North Star Metric is the Quantified Sibling of the Product Vision, which both sit within the Strategic Narrative Pattern as inputs for defining your Product Strategy.

 The North Star Metric is the Quantified Sibling of the Product Vision.